zulfadlizainal/nr-dimensioning/Part 5 PDSCH/3_DL User Throughput/README.md

 <br />
 <br />

-Once available PDSCH RE is calculated, it is then converted to throughput based spectral efficiency collected in the field using Qualcomm chipset UE.
+Once available PDSCH RE is calculated, its is then scheduled to every UE in a cell using scheduler algorithm.
+PDSCH RE per UE is then converted to throughput based on spectral efficiency collected in the field using Qualcomm chipset UE.
+Estimated user throughput will also consider the factor of needed VoNR throughput per UE and its user behaviour in time domain.

                                                      │ MCS
                                                      │